(Names have been changed to protect the identity of those involved)

 Complete Submission: Anything for Peace

 Austin explained to us, that in order to survive, he gave into all of Marcia's demands, emotionally, physically, and financially.
 Whenever he put up boundaries, she would feel threatened and all of her energy would be channeled into making sure those barriers were removed so that she could regain complete control.
 If he didn't submit, she would make his life a living hell until he did.
 He was so broken and beaten, that he just didn't have the strength nor the energy to deal with her jealousy, her distrust, her anger, and the ensuing fights.
 He was constantly required to prove his love to her by spending every waking moment with her, constantly entertaining her, promising that he would never leave her, paying for expensive items (her housing, her schooling, her clothing , and her food, etc.) and, through physical intimacy.
 The latter went against his very core beliefs.
 He knew that it was wrong.
 He hated the situation, but he also didn't know how to escape.
 All he cared about was keeping the peace and avoiding fights.
 Yes, of course, physical attraction and hormones played a big part in his situation, Marcia was attractive and there was a lot of temptation.
 However, sex before marriage was against his core beliefs.
-It was something, that under normal, healthy circumstances, he never would never have considered.
-His self-confidence, self-worth, and self-concept had been slowly eroded over months of abuse, so that Austin had lost touch with his core values.
+He knew it was wrong, and he made a very poor choice.
+However, it was also something, that under normal, healthy circumstances, he never would never have considered.
+In fact, up until he met Marcia, he had never even kissed a girl.
+Through his relationship with Marcia, his self-confidence, self-worth, and self-concept had been slowly eroded over months of abuse, so that Austin eventually lost touch with his core values.
 Out of necessity for survival and to find relief from her crazy-making anger, he gave up on defending his own values and allowed Marcia to dictate his actions and behavior.

 Hopelessness and Stark Contrasts

 The news of Marcia's pregnancy, literally shook us to the core.
 We felt like our world fell apart.
 We had seen Marcia pout, get angry, threaten to leave, threaten self harm, and even threaten suicide to make sure that Austin stayed under her control.
 We knew that she was very angry that Austin continued to postpone marriage.
 However, we did not expect her to stoop to this level in order to ensure that he would be forced to marry her.
 There was just no way out of it now.
 We had to accept the fact that we were going to lose our son.
 He tried to put on a happy face.
 He tried, and failed, to convince us that he was excited about his upcoming marriage.
-The news about the pregnancy came just one week before our daughter's wedding.
+Austin tried his hardest to make things work.
+He explained to us that he and Marcia were seeing a marriage counselor and working things out.
+What he didn't tell us at the time was that the counselor had confided in him that he saw some serious misgivings about this marriage's success.
+The news about Marcia's pregnancy came just one week before our daughter's wedding.
 This daughter's relationship with her fiance was everything that Austin and Marcia's relationship was not.
 Our daughter's relationship was full of joy and excitement.
 She and her fiance had a very healthy and beautiful relationship.
 We had never seen her happier.
 They brought out the best in each other.
 In contrast, Austin's relationship with Marcia brought out the absolute worst in him.
 We had never seen him more miserable.
 We had been planning Austin's sister's wedding for months.
 We now tried to throw together a quick wedding for Austin and Marcia just weeks after his sister's wedding.
 We were so incredibly happy for Austin's sister because of the love and joy that literally radiated from her and her new husband.
 The contrast between our daughter's wedding and the wedding that we were now planning for Austin and Marcia was heartbreaking.
 We sensed absolutely no joy, no hope, no love...just desperation, lost dreams, and despair.
 However, we tried to make the best of it.
 We started planning out the details of the wedding.
 We worked with Austin's church leader to find a place for the wedding, a dress, decorations, etc. Even though we only had two weeks to plan, we wanted to make the wedding as nice and as memorable as possible.
 But, the contrast from the joyful wedding we had just experienced, left us devoid of joy and hope.
 We forced smiles through our tears and faced the inevitable.

 Wedding Called Off